Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

-In \cite{inostroza2022screening}, the agent is interpreted as a liquidity supplier for the principal.\footnote{\cite{inostroza2022screening} and \cite{demarzo2005bidding} use opposite sign conventions.
+In \cite{inostroza2022screening}, there is a single agent who is interpreted as a liquidity supplier for the principal.\footnote{\cite{inostroza2022screening} and \cite{demarzo2005bidding} use opposite sign conventions.
 In \cite{demarzo2005bidding}, the security specifies what is paid by the bidder to the auctioneer.
 With this convention, the optimal security is a call option.
-In \cite{inostroza2022screening}, the principal is selling a security to the liquidity supplier, who is the agent.
-Therefore, the security specifies what is paid by the principal to the agent.
-With this convention, the optimal security is a debt contract.} The principal is less patient than the liquidity supplier, so she prefers a large upfront transfer.
-But increasing the liquidity provided up front and then paying out more to the liquidity provider in the second period violates the constraint that subsequent payments to the liquidity supplier must be covered by the realized cash flow.
+In \cite{inostroza2022screening}, the principal is selling a security to the agent.
+Thus, the security specifies what is paid by the principal to the agent.
+With this convention, the optimal security is a debt contract.} The principal is less patient than the agent.
+Therefore, the principal would like to receive a larger upfront transfer in exchange for paying out more to the agent in the second period.
+But the limited liability constraint requires these second-period payments to be smaller than the realized cash flow.

-In contrast to much of the literature in finance, we do not impose limited liability on the potential buyers of the asset.
-In many of our motivating examples, the asset is transferred because of technological constraints, not liquidity constraints.
-For example, the filer of a patent may not have the expertise to commercialize it; the government cannot efficiently drill for oil or manage a gambling operation.\footnote{ \citet[Chapter 1]{Contreras2022} lists many reasons other than liquidity constraints for licensing intellectual property.} In our solution, the asset seller always receives a positive payment.
-The buyer, on the other hand, may face an unlucky income realization that does not cover the upfront transfer he paid for the asset.
+Our analysis focuses on costly verification rather than liquidity constraints.
+In our motivating examples, the asset is often transferred because of technological constraints, not liquidity constraints.
+For example, the government is not liquidity constrained, but it cannot efficiently drill for oil or manage a gambling operation.\footnote{ \citet[Chapter 1]{Contreras2022} lists many reasons other than liquidity constraints for licensing intellectual property.} In our solution, the winner of the asset may face an unlucky income realization that does not cover the upfront transfer that he pays for the asset.

-\subsection{Comparative Statics}
+\subsection{Comparative statics}

 In this section, we show how the optimal auction in \cref{MAINTHEOREM} depends on the model primitives.
-Recall that one distribution dominates another in the hazard rate order if its hazard rate is pointwise smaller.
+Given distribution functions $H_1$ and $H_2$ with respective densities $h_1$ and $h_2$, we say that $H_1$ is weakly larger than $H_2$ with respect to the hazard rate order if